Headless Architecture: What Is It, And Why Is It The Future?

 And this issue becomes more complicated as the business grows, e.g., expanding to new countries or offering new products.
 Every single change on the presentation layer, every customization of templates, site structure, or design, jeopardizes the whole system, including the database.

-Headless architecture and microservices solve that problem.
+Microservices solve that problem.
 Their general idea assumes that technology is used to serve the business, not the other way around.
 All of the units that an application consists of are focused on business goals and can be deployed or removed as needed.

-To sum up, below you will find the most significant drawbacks of monolithic architecture:
+Here are some of the most significant drawbacks of monolithic architecture:

 1. Staying up to date with the latest market trends is difficult